-2.12 XLM - Xetra $^{\ensuremath{\mathbb{R}}}$ Liquidity Measure
+2.12 XLM - Xetra® Liquidity Measure

-The Xetra® Liquidity Measure (XLM) is given in basis points (100 basis points = 1 percent) and relates to the relevant market impact costs of the so-called "roundtrip" (simultaneous purchase and sale of a position) for a given order volume.
+The Xetra® Liquidity Measure (XLM)2 is given in basis points (100 basis points = 1 percent) and relates to the relevant market impact costs of the so-called "roundtrip" (simultaneous purchase and sale of a position) for a given order volume.
 Since July 2002, the measure has been calculated over the entire trading day for all shares in continuous trading on Xetra®.
-An XLM of 10 basis points and an order volume of $\pounds 25,000$ , for example, mean that the market impact costs for the purchase and sale of this share totalled $\pounds 25$ .
-The lower the XLM, the lower the market impact costs for the trading efficiency.
+An XLM of 10 basis points and an order volume of €25,000, for example, mean that the market impact costs for the purchase and sale of this share totalled €25.
+The lower the XLM, the lower the market impact costs for the trading of a share and the higher the liquidity of a share and its trading efficiency.